microsoft/FluidFramework/packages/framework/last-edited/README.md

 ```
 It uses the SummarizableObject to store the last edit details.

-# Last Edited Tracker Component

-LastEditedTrackerComponent is a runtime component built on top of the LastEditedTracker that creates and manages the SummarizableObject.
-The developer doesn't have to know about the SummarizableObject and doesn't have to manage it.

 ## API

-Both the classes above provides the following APIs to get and update the last edit details:
+It provides the following APIs to get and update the last edit details:

 ```
 public getLastEditDetails(): ILastEditDetails | undefined;